6 Ways to End the School Year

-It’s no secret that remote learning was pretty hard on everyone, especially teachers and school staff.
+It’s no secret that this year was pretty hard on everyone, especially teachers and school staff.
 Sitting down with your little learners to create thank you cards or homemade gifts for their teachers and support staff is a great way to not only spread some joy, but put an exclamation point on the end of the school year.

 Take Time to Reflect